AwsGhanem/Bind-Shell/README.md

 #

-### To apply as much as beneficial modules, we used (threading, argparse) beside sockets which is the most important one.
+### To maximize efficiency, we used (threading, argparse) beside sockets which is the most important one.

 # Diagram of the whole experiment